Getting your criminal history from the Florida Department of Law Enforcement [FDLE] helps in the expungement process by:

 What is a Criminal History

-No matter what the outcome of your case, whether it was dismissed, dropped or never filed on, the criminal history will always show the arrest and what you were arrested for first.
-A criminal history is a public record.
-This means it is freely available to the public.
-Private companies buy these public records and sell them.
-This is why it is important to determine if you qualify to seal or expunge your arrest as soon as possible.
+No matter what the outcome of your case, whether it was dismissed, dropped or never filed on, the criminal history will always show that you were arrested and what you were arrested for.

 Obtaining a Background Check

 The background check (or more properly called a criminal history) that you want to obtain is the one from the government, in this case the Florida Department of Law Enforcement [FDLE].

 The FDLE provides an official criminal background check only for Florida.
 A criminal background check through FDLE can be obtained on their website.
 This only provides information for Florida.

 There are two types of criminal histories you can receive from FDLE.

 The Instant Search is $24 and the results are based on personal information you supply.
 This can be done over the internet and the results are immediate.
 The Personal Review requires you to fill out a downloadable form.
 You must send in the completed form to FDLE with a set of your fingerprints.
 This can take several weeks.

 FDLE also provides a national background check however, these are only for entitled entities that are required to do level 2 background checks on their employees.